An SAT & ACT Guide

 Watch the video on the bottom of this page which details how to use your score report to improve on your next SAT test. https://satsuite.collegeboard.org/sat/scores/understanding-scores/your-score-report-explained

-Why should a junior strive to complete at least 3 tests and their highest score by their senior year?
+Why should a junior strive to complete at least 3 tests and their highest score by Nov. / Dec. of their senior year?

-HLS strongly encourages juniors to begin their testing season in the late fall and early winter.
-Juniors should continue to register for official standardized tests ideally up until the start of senior year.
-Though some students elect to continue their testing into senior year.
+HLS strongly encourages juniors to begin their testing season in the late fall to early to mid-winter.
+Juniors should continue to register for official standardized tests ideally up into the start of senior year (early fall).

 The Common App and other application portals for college applications open August 1st.
-Senior year is incredibly demanding as seniors are balancing maintaining good grades, a continued commitment to extracurriculars, and beginning college, honors programs, and scholarship applications and interviews.
-Seniors who have their standardized tests completed before their year starts will have one less thing on their plate.
-If students have a test score they are happy with by this point then they only need worry about sending their scores.
+Senior year is incredibly demanding as seniors are balancing maintaining good grades, a continued commitment to extracurriculars, and beginning college, honors programs, and scholarship applications, resumes, & interviews.
+Seniors who have their standardized tests nearly completed before their year starts will have one less thing on their plate.
+If students have a test score they are happy with by early senior year then they only need worry about sending their scores.
 Seniors should send their official test scores from their accounts to the schools they are applying to at least two weeks before the application deadline.

-TIP!
-Unless a college you are interested in specifies taking the writing component of the ACT, we do not advise taking the writing portion of this test.
-If you would like to see which colleges are concerned with this or if you are on the fence about whether to take the writing portion read this. https://www.applerouth.com/blog/2020/09/11/should-you-take-the-satact-essay-or-subject-tests/
+TIP #2!
+Unless a college you are interested in specifies taking the writing component of the ACT, we do not advise it.
+If you would like to see which colleges are concerned with this or if you are on the fence about whether to take the writing portion read this.

 Click on the links below to view and register for upcoming SAT and ACT test dates!

 Congratulations for beginning an essential step to your college application process!
 Once you determine your best test you should make a study plan.
-Stick to this study plan as you register for the next available test!
+Stick to this study plan as you register for the next available test.
 The best method for retaking tests is to study, test, evaluate, re-study over 1-2 months, and test again.
 You will notice both the SAT and ACT test schedules offer one test followed by another test in one-to-two month series.
-Often these are the best for students to improve who are intentional about studying.

 Helpful Resources to Study for the SAT or ACT